Board of Directors

 Vice President, Spitfire Strategies

-A senior leader in Spitfire’s New York office, Nima develops strategy, campaigns and messages alongside fearless partners dedicated to dismantli...
+Currently a Vice president at Spitfire Strategies, Nima develops strategy, campaigns and messages alongside fearless partners dedicated to dismantling sy...

-A senior leader in Spitfire’s New York office, Nima develops strategy, campaigns and messages alongside fearless partners dedicated to dismantling systems of discrimination and disinformation; redistributing power and wealth from corporations to communities; and demanding that our environment and economy are abundant and shared.
+Currently a Vice president at Spitfire Strategies, Nima develops strategy, campaigns and messages alongside fearless partners dedicated to dismantling systems of discrimination and disinformation; shifting power and wealth from corporations to communities; and demanding that our environments and economies are abundant and shared.

-Nima is a member of the Radical Communicators Network and the Gulf/2000 Project, an academic forum and online resource service sponsored by the School of International and Public Affairs at Columbia University.
-A published political and media analyst and former editor-at-large for the digital foreign affairs magazine Muftah, Nima currently co-hosts the Webby-honored and Davey Award-winning podcast “Citations Needed.”
+Nima is a member of the Radical Communicators Network and the Gulf/2000 Project, an academic forum and online resource service operated by The Sage Institute for Foreign Affairs.
+Nima also co-hosts the award-winning media and politics podcast “Citations Needed”.

 Read more